aosabook/500lines/contingent/chapter.rst

   In an OO solution,
   ``parse()`` would return some sort of ``Document`` object that has ``title_of()`` as a method or property.
-  In fact, Sphinx works exactly this way.
-  Its ``Parser`` subsystem producing a “Docutils document tree” object for the other parts of the system.
+  In fact, Sphinx works exactly this way: its ``Parser`` subsystem produces a “Docutils document tree” object for the other parts of the system to use.

   Contingent is not opinionated
   with regard to these differing design paradigms